-Parents' praise predicts attitudes toward challenge 5 years laterFebruary 12th, 2013 in Pediatrics /
+Parents' praise predicts attitudes toward challenge 5 years laterFebruary 12, 2013 in Medicine & Health / Pediatrics

 Toddlers whose parents praised their efforts more than they praised them as individuals had a more positive approach to challenges five years later.
 That's the finding of a new longitudinal study that also found gender differences in the kind of praise that parents offer their children.

 The study, by researchers at the University of Chicago and Stanford University, appears in the journal Child Development.

 "Previous studies have looked at this issue among older students," according to Elizabeth A. Gunderson, Assistant Professor of Psychology at Temple University; Gunderson was at the University of Chicago when she led the study.
 "This study suggests that improving the quality of parents' praise in the toddler years may help children develop the belief that people can change and that challenging tasks provide opportunities to learn."

 Parents praise their children in a variety of ways.
 They might say, "You worked really hard" after completing a challenging task or "You're a very smart girl."
 Or they might offer general comments such as "Great" or "You got it."
 While all of these phrases sound positive, prior research has shown that they have different effects.
 Process praise, when parents praise the effort children make, leads children to be more persistent and perform better on challenging tasks, while person praise (praising the individual) leads children to be less persistent and perform worse on such tasks.
 This is because process praise sends the message that effort and actions are the sources of success, leading children to believe they can improve their performance through hard work.
 Person praise sends the opposite message—that the child's ability is fixed.